-DRAIR ADVISER was officially deployed on 31 January 1992.
-However, the iterative development process allowed the system to be operational starting in October 1991.
-During this four-month operational period, domain experts and end users contributed significantly to knowledge base verification and refinement and to user interface design.
-Verification, or confirming that the report output is as intended, was simple because the domain experts were closely involved in knowledge base development and available to review results throughout system development.
-Validation of the knowledge base was accomplished by allowing potential users (that is, equipment specialists, engineers, and item managers) not involved with system development to run the system, obtain reports, and provide comments.
+Users access the system over the Air Logistics Center LAN, DoD Internet, or telephone modem.
+A menu selection for the DRAIR Advisor was added to the central computer at Oklahoma City Air Logistics Center.
+The DRAIR Advisor was officially deployed on January 31, 1992.
+However, the iterative development process allowed the system to be operational starting in October, 1991.
+During this four-month operational period, domain experts and end-users contributed significantly to knowledge base verification and refinement and to user interface design.
+Verification, or confirming that the report output is as intended, was simple since the domain experts were closely involved in knowledge base development and available to review results throughout system development.
+Validation of the knowledge base was accomplished by allowing potential users (i.e., equipment specialists, engineers, and item managers) not involved with system development to run the system, obtain reports, and provide comments.

-Overall system administration was a key issue during deployment of DRAIR ADVISER.
+Overall system administration was a key issue during deployment of the DRAIR Advisor.
 Administration is necessary for user accounts, the database, and the operating system.
 A key project team member from the Air Force assumed system administrator responsibilities.
 A complete set of documentation was prepared to assist the system administrator.
-These documents include a user's guide, a database administrator's guide, a programmer's reference guide, and a source code listing.
+These documents included a user's guide, a database administrator's guide, a programmer's reference guide, and a source code listing.